hhru/api/docs_eng/me.md

  is_in_search=true
 ```

+If the user is not an applicant, a response will be returned `403 Forbidden`.
-If request contains parameters from different groups, `400 Bad Request` is returned.
+If the request contains parameters from different groups, an error is generated `400 Bad Request`.